 Attitudes and perceptions.
 How you view the world or a particular situation can determine whether it causes stress.
 For example, if your television set is stolen and you take the attitude, "It's OK, my insurance company will pay for a new one," you'll be far less stressed than if you think, "My TV is gone and I'll never get it back!
 What if the thieves come back to my house to steal again?"
 Similarly, people who feel like they're doing a good job at work will be less stressed out by a big upcoming project than those who worry that they are incompetent.

 Unrealistic expectations.
 No one is perfect.
 If you expect to do everything right all the time, you're destined to feel stressed when things don't go as expected.

 Change.
-Any major life change can be stressful -- even a happy event like a wedding.
+Any major life change can be stressful -- even a happy event like a wedding or a job promotion.
 More unpleasant events, such as a divorce, major financial setback, or death in the family can be significant sources of stress.

 Your stress level will differ based on your personality and how you respond to situations.
 Some people let everything roll off their back.
 To them, work stresses and life stresses are just minor bumps in the road.
 Others literally worry themselves sick.